-performance through people Annette Allmark, People 1st's director of strategic policy, defended the network, telling FE Week: "People 1st is frequently asked by employers 'how can I tell if a training provider is of a good standard?'.
-"Therefore, if we make recommendations, we want to know that providers will deliver a service that employers will value and help them deliver their objectives to boost business productivity."
+performance through people

+Annette Allmark, People 1st's director of strategic policy, defended the network, telling FE Week: "People 1st is frequently asked by employers 'how can I tell if a training provider is of a good standard?'.

+"Therefore, if we make recommendations, we want to know that providers will deliver

+a service that employers will value and help them deliver their objectives to boost business productivity."

 She added: "Our provider network is open to colleges and training providers, and is endorsed by a panel of leading employers.

+ASSURED PROVIDER

+There is a fee to join the network,

+but membership is not in any way mandatory."
+Cogent Skills also

+runs a quality

+assured scheme,

+which gives

+providers

+"market access

+to high-value

+science industry

+employers".

-There is a fee to join the network, but membership is not in any way mandatory."
-Cogent Skills also runs a quality assured scheme, which gives providers ER "market access to high-value science industry employers".
-When asked to comment on concerns around these schemes, Alex Slater, the body's head of business operations, told FE Week that demand "came from employers asking for quality-assured, sector-specific providers within easy reach, with the knowledge and understanding of the regulation and unique challenges presented to organisations operating in the science industries.
-"This saves them having to deploy internal resource on what is a significant internal resource on what is a significant task."
+When asked to

+comment on concerns

+Alex Slater, the body's head of business operations, told FE Week that demand "came from employers asking for quality-assured, sector-specific providers within easy reach, with the knowledge and understanding of the regulation and unique challenges presented to organisations operating in the science "This saves them having to deploy internal resource on what is a significant task."
 She added: "Members rates are kept in the low hundreds, as this is a partnership that is run for the benefit of sector employers and to support training capacity around the country."
-The Tech Industry Gold standard issued by the Tech Partnership is described on its website as "a quality mark that is designed
+The Tech Industry Gold standard issued by the Tech Partnership is described on its website as "a quality mark that is designed to help employers choose apprenticeship training providers who have a proven track record in delivering excellent digital apprenticeships".
+However, the IT body declined FE Week's request to comment on its provider network.